QianJin2013/android-gcc-toolchain/README.md

                 e.g. export CC_target=".../std-toolchains/.../bin/gcc"

 Hack options:
- --hack  HACK   To correctly handle ar, ld -lrt etc. Should be combination of
+ --hack  HACK   Hack host(local) compiler commands.
+Should be combination of
-                ar-dual-os,fake-librt,gcc-m32,g++-m32,gcc-lpthread,g++-lpthread,
-                joined by comma or space.
+                available options(use --help-hack to show), joined by comma.
-                Available options depends on what's inside hack-<OS> dir.
+                For detail, refer to "About Hack mode" section.

 Special options:
  -              Means the end of options and next arg is CMD.
 But if nothing